Pledges & Statements

 Companies "should be guided by the severity of the potential or actual impact identified, including whether a delayed response may make the impact irremediable."

-UN Race to Zero;
+UN Race to Zero

-RELX Global Environment Policy;
+RELX Global Environment Policy

-We Are Still In Declaration;
+We Are Still In Declaration

 "We will continue to support climate action to meet the Paris Agreement… will pursue ambitious climate goals, working together to take forceful action and to ensure that the U.S.remains a global leader in reducing emissions… Together, we will remain actively engaged with the international community as part of the global effort to hold warming to well below 2℃ and to accelerate the transition to a clean energy economy that will benefit our security, prosperity, and health."

-The Media Climate Pact;
+The Media Climate Pact

-"We will commit to implement science-based targets on climate and drive actions that are consistent with a1.5-degree pathway."
+"We will commit to implement science-based targets on climate and drive actions that are consistent with a 1.5-degree pathway."

-RELX Climate Change Statement;
+RELX Climate Change Statement

 "We believe the Paris Climate Agreement is our best hope for avoiding dangerous climate change and limiting average temperature change to well below 2 degrees Celsius, and even below 1.5 degrees Celsius.
 We support global efforts to mitigate climate change through the rapid reduction of greenhouse gas emissions, aiming to achieve net zero emissions before 2050."

-UN Sustainable Development Goals;
+UN Sustainable Development Goals

-Global Partnership for Sustainable Development Data;
+Global Partnership for Sustainable Development Data

-A global network using data to achieve the Sustainable Development Goals
+A global network using data to achieve the Sustainable Development Goals.

 UN Global Compact